phyntom/leaderboard/TDD_FINAL.md

 --->
 The Leaderboard web application is a web application for showcasing player rankings based on total number of eliminations across various game modes [solos, duos, trios, squads].
 This web application will display real-time leaderboard data to users,ensuring that user can get their ranking compared to other users.
-This will enhance player experience and boost their engagment with gamers community by sharing their achievements
+This will enhance player experience and boost their engagement with gamers community by sharing their achievements
 ### Problem statement
 <!---
 Provide a brief statement of the features of this solution and the primary challenges being addressed by the design